directus/directus/docs/extensions/installing-extensions.md

 There are 3 possible ways to install extensions to your Directus instance:

-1. Installing through npm
+1. Installing through NPM
-2. Installing through the extensions folder
+2. Installing through the Extensions Folder
-3. Installing through the marketplace
+3. Installing through the Marketplace

 ## Installing through NPM